BuildIt-Poland/immutable-web-platform/README.md

 ### Purpose
 Yet another story about `kubernetes` and declarative approach to infrastructure.
+In a nut shell, this is an idempotent function which builds whole infrastructure.
-Fully automated `kubernetes` environment based on `FaaS` to be run on local environment, virtual machines or in cloud based leveraging `nixos` and `nixpkgs` ecosystem.
-This is an example architecture how things can be modeled in fully reproducible manner, be language agnostic and works like a idempotent function which builds full infrastructure.
-It assumes full testing ability of infrastructure as well as on application level following `gitops` way realized by `brigade.js`.
+In more details ... fully automated `kubernetes` environment based on `FaaS` to be run on local environment, virtual machines or in cloud based leveraging `nixos` and `nixpkgs` ecosystem.
+This is an example architecture how things can be modeled in fully reproducible manner, be language agnostic and provide full testing ability of infrastructure as well as on application level following `gitops` way realized by `brigade.js` and `argo cd`.

 ### Inspiration part
 * [kubernetes in nix](https://www.youtube.com/watch?v=XgZWbrBLP4I)